demisto/content/Packs/GCP-IAM/Integrations/GCPIAM/README.md

 >| roles/anthosidentityservice.serviceAgent | serviceAccount:service-account-1@project-id-1.iam.gserviceaccount.com |
 >| roles/browser | group:poctest@xsoar.com,<br/>serviceAccount:service-account-2@project-id-1.iam.gserviceaccount.com |

 ### gcp-iam-project-iam-permission-test
 ***
 Returns permissions that a caller has on the specified project.
-Permission list can be obtained by running the 'gcp-iam-testable-permission-list' command.
+The permission list can be obtained by running the 'gcp-iam-testable-permission-list' command.

 #### Base Command